Best Beaches in Italy – 12 Beautiful Italian Beaches You Need to Visit

 Whether you prefer pebbled beaches or white sandy coast lines, if you prefer secluded bays or lively seafront holiday destinations, beautiful beaches in Italy are not hard to come by.
 However, most who travel to Italy don’t know where to find them.

-After living in this amazing country more than seven years, this is my list of the best and most beautiful beaches in Italy.
+After living in Italy for more than eight years, and working as a tour leader around this beautiful country, this is my list of the best and most beautiful beaches in Italy.

 Still in Calabria, and about 30 minutes from Tropea is the unspoiled coastline of Capo Vaticano.
 Grotticelle, one of the three little beautiful beaches in the province of Ricardi is a popular destination for Italian tourists during the Summer, and for good reason!

 Surrounded by coves, you can find little rock pools all along this fine white sand beach on Italy’s southern coast.
 Looking across to a beautiful view of Stromboli volcano, Capo Vaticano makes the perfect holiday destination for beach lovers in Italy.
 And best of all, it is still quite untouched in comparison to any of Italy’s beaches in the North.

 In a scenic little seaside town in Puglia you can find the pebbled beach of Polignano.
 Surrounded by limestone cliffs and with clear turquoise water this Italian beach is perfect to visit if you are exploring the area.

 Whether you are travelling to Italy alone, or with your family, Polignano and it’s surroundings is a must see.
 And there is plenty to do nearby too, including a visit to the famous Alberobello Trulli Houses.

 Surrounded by rock cliffs this is one of the most beautiful beaches in Puglia.
 Famous for the “two sisters” this twin rock has been blessed with crystal clear water and powdery white sand, surrounded by rock cliffs and green forest.